 Improving the use of existing homes - It is important to increase the number of homes to meet the city's growth needs, but the majority of housing available in the city is already in existence.
 There are approximately 142,000 existing homes in the city, compared to 24,600 additional homes to be provided over the life of the Local Plan (to 2031).
+25% of properties in the city are now private rented properties, with 17% social rented and 57% owner-occupied.
 The condition of the existing housing stock is important to ensure that residents are living in decent, safe accommodation which is suited to their needs.
 Rented homes must be well managed by landlords who meet their responsibilities, and tenants should understand their rights and their own responsibilities too.